isomerpages/dis-dotc/news/life-at-dotc/_posts/2025-04-14-post-Inside DOTC Series: Crafting Meaningful Experiences Through Design.md

 <p>Based on your experience at DOTC so far, what has been the most memorable
 moment for you?</p>
 </blockquote>
-<p><em>"One of my most memorable moments at DOTC was organizing our first Product Design talk, where I had the opportunity to share insights on how familiar design principles evolve to meet the critical demands of operationally-driven projects with the Singapore Product Design community.</em>
+<p><em>"One of my most memorable moments at DOTC was organising our first Product Design talk, where I had the opportunity to share insights on how familiar design principles evolve to meet the critical demands of operationally-driven projects with the Singapore Product Design community.</em>
 </p>
 <p><em>I walked the audience through the key differences and surprising similarities between commercial and military UX, highlighting the challenges of designing for high-stakes environments where reliability, security, and user efficiency are paramount.</em>
 </p>
 <p><em>One of the highlights was engaging with new designers entering the field, who found value in understanding how we navigate the complexities of military UX.
-It was also a great opportunity to connect with fellow designers from CSIT and DSTA, exchanging ideas on the evolving role of UX in national defense.
+It was also a great opportunity to connect with fellow designers from CSIT and DSTA, exchanging ideas on the evolving role of UX in national defence.
 Seeing the enthusiasm and curiosity from the community reaffirmed the importance of fostering design conversations beyond our immediate domain and how crucial it is to share, learn, and grow as a design community."</em>
 </p>
 <p></p>
 <div class="isomer-image-wrapper">